zigbee-alliance/distributed-compliance-ledger/docs/advanced/running-node-in-existing-network.md

 ### 3) Catchup from genesis

+> **Caution:** Since the release of version 1.0 has some breaking changes, creation of a new node from genesis *does not* work.
+Consider using another approach described in [this](./running-node-in-existing-network.md) document.

 - Prerequisites:
   - All binary versions used for upgrading (using `cosmovisor`) existing network up to current state must be available
 - Steps: